mar10/wunderbaum/docs/tutorial/tutorial_filter.md

-# Search, Filter, and Sort Nodes
+# Search and Filter Nodes

 Wunderbaum supports different ways to search and filter nodes: